Entry Requirements

 Entry Types

-1. Cosmetic Ingredients
+1. Cosmetic Beauty Device

 Single technologies/chemistries (that may include carriers, solvents, etc.) used as individual components in cosmetics and personal care preparations.
-Cosmetic ingredient entries are divided into two types:

 Active Ingredient—an ingredient intended to influence biological activity; and